jaderigby/segments/README.md

 Now, for the rack!
 The "rack" class helps you lay out items side-by-side in a convenient way.
 For example, what if you want links at the bottom of your footer with them layed out right next to each other horizontally:

-A "rack" wrapper works with the following tags:
+Racks work on the following tags:

 - div
 - span